WCAG Accessibility Guidelines: Master the Maze with Confidence

 Each of these guidelines helps you meet diverse accessibility needs, creating a more inclusive web experience.
 Dive Deep into the Guidelines!

-3. Success Criteria: The Testable Requirements ✅
+Success Criteria: The Testable Requirements

-Success Criteria are the specific, measurable requirements that determine if your content meets the guidelines.
-They ensure you’re on the right path:
+Success Criteria are the measurable checkpoints that prove whether your content meets the WCAG guidelines.
+Think of them as the pass-or-fail tests behind every accessibility goal.